JRL-CARI-CNR-UNIBS/installation/qt_creator_installation.md

 ## Easy way

-Note: This method of installation is thorugh the main distribution repositories.
-It is an easy procedure but the version installed is not the latest one.
+Note: This method of installation is through the main distribution repositories.
+It is an easy procedure but the version installed is not the latest one (it is euphemism).
 The version installed on Ubuntu 20.04 has some annoying bugs (but they absolutely do not compromise the use of Qtcreator).

 Install the IDE:
 ``` console